vives-devbit/git-course/docs/git-tools/README.md

 git
 ```

-When you type in the command git, the following output is given, if Git is installed successfully and it has been added to the `PATH` environment variable.
+When you type in the command `git`, the following output is given, if Git is installed successfully and it has been added to the `PATH` environment variable.

 ```bash
 usage: git [--version] [--help] [-C <path>] [-c <name>=<value>]